Tools4everBV/HelloID-Conn-Prov-Target-NokiLock-Students/README.md

 Version _1.0.0_ of the connector supports only **1** customer.
 If your implementation requires handling multiple customers, changes to the code will be necessary.

+### Concurrent sessions

+_NokiLock_ uses a __login__ and __logout__ SOAP action.
+The __logout__ function will __only__ terminate the session created during the currently running lifecycle action.
+It does not affect any other active sessions, even if they were initiated using the same credentials.

+This indicates that session concurrency does not appear to be necessary.

 ## Development resources

 ### API endpoints